-Sally Rivas Duffy, M.A.
+Sally Rivas Duffy, MA, LMFT

 Licensed Marriage and Family Therapist (LMFT 120985)

-People often ask me what led me to become a therapist – specifically a child therapist.
+People often ask me what led me to become a therapist.
 I tell them I have always been fascinated by children, their development, and the way they see the world.
 Before earning my Master’s degree in Marriage and Family Therapy, I worked in preschool settings and earned my Bachelor’s degree in Human Development with a specialization in Early Childhood Education.
-I knew I wanted to do more work with families and help intervene early with the caregiver and child relationship.
+I knew I wanted to do more work with families and help intervene early with the parent and child relationship.
 My drive to better understand this relationship dynamic – including a child’s brain development and how early attachments and wounds shape us into the adults we are today – led me to my career as a psychotherapist.

 All of my services are available in English and/or Spanish.

 I provide support for growth in the following areas:

 - Perinatal and postpartum support/maternal mental health

 - Parent Coaching (infants through 8-year-olds)

 - Young adults